AcalaNetwork/hardhat-tutorials/README.md

 2. [echo](./echo/README.md): This tutorial builds upon the previous one and adds return values to the function calls, events and changes of storage variables.

+3. [token](./token/README.md): This tutorial builds upon the previous ones and adds the ERC20 token using OpenZeppelin dependency.